Vatsav14/MemoryMatching/README.md

 ![Memory Game Help Demo](https://github.com/Vatsav14/Project-Pictures/blob/master/Memory/MM-help.gif)

-##### Final Note
-For anyone wondering why the game looks like this, note that I tried to replicate the original version that we had made over 2 years ago.
+Final Note: For anyone wondering why the game looks like this, note that I tried to replicate the original version that we had made over 2 years ago.
 Even the images that I chose are as close I could get to the original pictures.
-For anyone who wants to see the old version and/or how inefficient our old code was, I have a link to the project pdf we had created for the project [here](https://drive.google.com/file/d/1xTzwepKpbxSwDju6FqbFMbQ9uI2Cnkx9/view?usp=sharing)
+For anyone who wants to see the old version and/or how inefficient our old code was, I have a link to the project pdf we had created for the project [here.](https://drive.google.com/file/d/1xTzwepKpbxSwDju6FqbFMbQ9uI2Cnkx9/view?usp=sharing)